-To comply with DOE Order 458.1, SRS can calculate dose to the maximally exposed individual (MEI) or to a representative person.
-Since 2012, SRS has used the representative person concept to determine if the Site is complying with the DOE public dose limit.
+representative of all ages and genders of the highly exposed individuals in the population.
+Since 2012, SRI has used the representative person concept to determine whether the Site is complying with the DOE public dose limit.
 SRS calculates the representative person dose using site-specific reference person parameters.
 The SRS representative person falls at the 95th percentile of national and regional data.
-The applicable national and regional data used are from the U.S. Environmental Protection Agency's (EPAs) Exposure Factors Handbook, 2011 Edition (EPA 2011).
+The applicable national and regional data used are from the U.S. Environmental Protection Agency's (EPAs)